Shri Bhagwan Singh Kushwaha: Life and political career

 In October 2020, before the Bihar Assembly elections, he was found to be involved in anti-party activities after he was denied ticket by the JDU in the assembly elections.
 As a result of this, he along with some of the former leaders of the party were ousted for a period of 6 years.
 Among those who were expelled was the former Member of Legislative Assembly, Dadan Pahalwan.

 2020 assembly elections

 In 2020 elections to Bihar Legislative Assembly, after being denied ticket from JD(U), he contested from the Lok Janshakti Party in the Jagdishpur constituency.
 In a tripartite battle between JDU, Rashtriya Janata Dal and Lok Janshakti Party, he lost to Ram Vishun Singh of RJD.
 Among the three key candidates, he was able to secure second position between the winner and Sushmlata Kushwaha, the third runner up.

 Return to JDU

 After unsuccessfully contesting Jagdishpur seat on LJP ticket in 2020 assembly election, he once again returned to JDU in August, 2021.

+In July 2024, he was made a candidate of the JDU for Bihar Legislative Council.
+This decision came after the vacancy was created on one seat of Bihar Legislative Council, which was earlier held by Rambali Chandravanshi.